benjaminmiles/react-three-layout-controls/README.md

 ## Advanced Use

-If you want more control, just omit `auto` and add the `controllable` prop to your mesh.
+If you want full control of what is transformable, pass `auto={false}` and add a `controllable` prop to your mesh or group components.
+There just needs to be at least one mesh geometry in a group for it to be selectable.

 ```jsx
 import { Box } from "@react-three/drei";